chatid/chatid-mdwiki/chatbar/public-api-reference.md

 Add a chatid to the Experts List. `chatid` must be a string or an object with a `chatid` field.

+**NOTE:** Before you can add `chatid`s using the public API, they must be enabled for your implementation.
+Please contact your implementation engineer to have `chatid`s enabled.

 #### chatids.addChannel

 CID('**chatids.addChannel**', *chatid*)